Erish426/Personal_Portfolio/README.md

 🌐 Live Website
     You can view it here: https://erish426.github.io/Personal_Portfolio/

-📌 Features
+📌 Features:
     About Me
     Projects
     Contact Info

-🛠️ Built With
+🛠️ Built With:
     HTML5, CSS

-💡  Future Updates
+💡  Future Updates:
-    I plan to:
       Improve Design
       Use Js for interactivity
       Create and add new projects